vmware/load-balancer-and-ingress-services-for-kubernetes/docs/install/helm.md

 helm template ako/ako --version 1.4.2 --include-crds --output-dir <output_dir>
 ```

-This will save the helm files to an output directory which will contain the CRDS corresponding to the AKO version.
+This will save the helm files to an output directory which will contain the CRDs corresponding to the AKO version.
-To install the CRDS:
+To install the CRDs:

 ```
 kubectl apply -f <output_dir>/ako/crds/